a-karma/Bogor_Workshop/DAY_3/Session1.md

 ```

 Then we will estimate the proportion of individuals that are heterozygous at a locus.
 For this we need to calculate the ratio of number of individuals heterozygous at a locus and the total number of individuals genotyped at the locus.

 Let's first visualize the output generated in the previous step.
+For this we will use the "less" command

 ```sh
 # View the output and estimate heterozygosity per loci